abbasmalekpour/Time_Series/README.md

 Allow you to land a job as a quantitative finance analyst, a data analyst or a data scientist.

-### We have created a time series course that is not only timeless but also:
+### We have created a time series that is not only timeless but also:

 · Easy to understand